Abandoned & Little-Known Airfields:

 nor on subsequent aeronautical charts.

-A circa 2006 aerial view shows that the site of the airfield was redeveloped with housing & the Westbrook Villa Vistas golf course,
+A 2019 aerial view looking north showed the site of Thunderbird #1 Auxiliary Airfield #2 had been redeveloped with housing & the Westbrook Villa Vistas golf course, with no trace of the airfield remaining.

 The site of Thunderbird #1 Auxiliary Airfield #2 is located northwest of the intersection of West Union Hills Drive & North 83rd Avenue.